- ALABAMA STUDENT ASSISTANCE GRANT

 Calhoun Community College does not participate in the VA Advanced Pay Program.
 Veteran students (except Chapter 31 - Rehabilitation and Employment, and Chapter 33 Post 9/11) are required to pay all tuition and fees.
 After certification has been sent to the Regional Office, the education benefits will be sent directly to the veteran.

 In accordance with PL 115-407 Section 103, students utilizing Chapter 33 Post 911 VA Education benefits shall not be charged a penalty, including assessment of late fees, denial of access to classes, libraries, or other institutional facilities, or be required to borrow additional funds because of the individual’s inability to meet their financial obligations due to the delayed disbursement of tuition/fees payment to the school provided by the Department of Veterans Affairs.
 This protection begins when the student provides the school with a Certificate of Eligibility or Statement of Benefits and ends when VA makes payment or 90 days after the date the school certifies tuition and fees.

 Calhoun Community College is in compliance with 8 USC 3679(c) and the following individuals shall be charged the in-state/in-district rate, or otherwise considered a resident, for tuition purposes:

 - Anyone described above while he or she remains continuously enrolled (other than during regularly scheduled breaks between courses, semesters, or terms) at the same school.
-The person so described must have enrolled in the school prior to the expiration of the three year period following discharge or death described above and must be using educational benefits under either Chapter 30 or Chapter 33 of Title 38, United States Code.
+The person so described must be using educational benefits under either Chapter 30 or Chapter 33 of Title 38, United States Code.
 The in-state tuition provisions in Section 702 do not apply to those on active duty or to students using transferred Post 911 GI Bill benefits from a service member still on active duty.